Official-simple-soul/Nutritionist/README.md

 ## Introduction
 Welcome to the Nutritionist Website Project!!
-This is a website developed by our team to provide users with valuable information and tools to maintain a healthy lifestyle through proper nutrition.
+This is a website developed by our team to provide users with valuable informations and tools to maintain a healthy lifestyle through proper nutrition.
 Whether you are looking for dietary advice, meal planning, or nutritional resources, our website has you covered

 ## Feature